-Anger Management Specialist Certification
+Anger Management Counseling Certification

 “Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

+An Anger Management Specialist Certification specializing in Counseling, Consulting and Education for qualified Health Care Professionals and others in related fields providing care.
 The American Institute of Health Care Professionals, Inc. offers a comprehensive, quality, Certification program for qualified professionals.

 ANGER MANAGEMENT BLOG: Please visit our Anger Management interactive web blog.
 Our blog contains articles, news, events and information related to Anger Management Counseling and Consulting.